Niall71/Project-1-with-template/README.md

 ## Site Development

 I developed this site using Visual Studio Code.
 I heavily relied upon the Introduction to HTML and Introduction to CSS courses on Code Institute, and the examples which I worked through on the LMS.
+This site was coded on my desktop version of VSC and copied directly to the github files which I created.

 Additionally I used code directly from font awesome to integrate the free to use font awesome facebook logo